Roots and Radishes

 • Storing blackberries plastic-free - For long-lasting fresh blackberries, store them in a single layer in the coolest part of your refrigerator.
 Either a paper bag or a glass container will work.
 Blackberries go bad quickly when wet, so wait to wash until right before use.
 Sometimes I line my container with a reusable paper towel to help absorb any moisture!

 • Used lemon rinds for cleaning - Before you throw away your juiced and zested lemon, WAIT.
-Let's get the most out of this lemon that we can!
 Sprinkle a bit of baking soda onto the fruit of the lemon, then scrub your sink with it.
 It'll fizz up and do an amazing job cleaning (and smelling fresh)!

 Slice of blackberry baked oatmeal on small plate with fork.